itsnayabsd/website/_drafts/embedded-linux-00-rpi-getting-started.md

 ```
  - In `Paths and misc options`, change *Maximum log level to see* to DEBUG.
  - In `C library`, change *C library* to uClibc.
- - In `Debug facilites`, disable everything.
+ - In `Debug facilites`, disable all options for now as it takes forever to compile.

 **Note** We can not enable IPV6 support for uClibc library.
 Either build toolchain for glibc or build busybox (which expects IPV6 support) by disabling IPV6.